kokkiralaabhinav/Game-Development/README.md

 ## Features and Functionalities 😃

-- It is avery use full application, any one can know to BMI and may lead their life happy.
+- It is avery use full application, to play a game.
-- Has collection of many people BMI we can estimate the how people are facing health problems now-a-days.
-- User can be know He is healthy or not.
+- User can be Enjoy to playing the game like space ship movement.
-- It will help the all Citizens to maintain their life healthy
+- It will help the User to play the space ship game.

 ## About project description -